The Doctor Of Philosophy Degree (Ph.D.)

 The Ph.D. degree is conferred upon satisfactory completion of a curriculum consisting of a minimum of sixty semester hours of approved course work beyond the Master's degree in Music, including eighteen hours of dissertation credit.

 A Ph.D. student must spend a minimum of one academic year of full-time study beyond the Master's degree in residence (not including summer).
 There is a two-language reading requirement for Ph.D. candidates in Music Theory.
-Please see the Graduate Handbook (pdf) for details about the language requirement, admissions requirements, the qualifying exam and the dissertation process.
+Please see the Graduate Handbook (pdf in Google drive folder) for details about the language requirement, admissions requirements, the qualifying exam and the dissertation process.

 20-hour/week Music Education Teaching Associateship includes tuition waiver and monthly stipend; duties may include supervision of student teachers, assistance with methods courses, and assistance with learning management systems and grading.